-Guy Harmelin, M.D. served as a member of our board from December 2017 until immediately prior to the effectiveness of the registration statement of which this prospectus forms a part.
+Guy Harmelin, M.D. has served as a member of our board of directors since December 2017.
 Since May 2017, Mr. Harmelin has led the Alternative Investments at Harel Insurance Investments & Financial Services Ltd, an investment company.
 Prior to his time at Harel, Dr. Harmelin was the Co-Founder, and served as the CEO, of RondinX Ltd., a microbiome drug target discovery company, from December 2015 to May 2017.
 Prior to his time at RondinX Ltd., Dr. Harmelin served as a Resident Physician at Tel Aviv Medical Center and as a principal at 7-Health Ventures, a Life Science Venture Capital Fund, from January 2010 to November 2015.
 Dr. Harmelin received his M.D. from the University of Florence, Italy, with summa cum laude honors.
 We believe that Mr. Harmelin is qualified to serve on our board of directors because of his broad financial, operational and transactional experience in the life science industry.
-Dr. Harmelin resigned from our board of directors immediately prior to the effectiveness of the registration statement of which this prospectus forms a part.
+Dr. Harmelin has notified us that he will resign from our board of directors immediately prior to, and contingent upon, the effectiveness of the registration statement of which this prospectus forms a part.